-Family Renew Community is a six- to 24-month housing program for homeless families in Volusia County with children.
+Family Renew Community is a housing program for homeless families in Volusia County with children.
 Families may stay six months or more while saving toward permanent housing and strengthening employment and life skills.
 We are not an emergency shelter.

 The application process requests eight pages of current and background information that is verified.
 Applicants are interviewed and all family members 13 years and up are sent for pre-entry drug tests.
 If a positive test is received they are referred to agencies that provide drug counseling.
 Random drug testing is done during residency.
 If residents test positive, they are exited from the program.

 This program is a choice.
 The family can choose to do the program or they can choose not to do the program.
 If they choose not to do the program, they choose to exit the program.

 While living at Family Renew Community, parents must: (1) be employed [at least one parent in two-parent families]; (2) maintain a savings fund for permanent housing with a minimum of 50 percent of income deposited every payday; (3) meet weekly with a case manager and submit weekly budget sheets with receipts attached, listing all income, expenses and amount deposited into housing fund; (4) help with yard cleanup; (5) attend workshops on parenting, money management and nutrition; (6) keep children enrolled in school.
 In addition, apartments are inspected weekly to ensure a clean living environment for the children; parents are encouraged to obtain GEDs, enroll in college or vocational classes to increase their income potential, and all children are enrolled in summer camp.

 Our case management is a holistic approach – healing the whole person/family.
 We have found that many of our adults have been in foster care, and/or were sexually abused as children, or abused as adults, or grew up in alcoholic and/or drug environments.
 They are trying to cope with emotional, psychological and physical problems.
 Their financial problems are just a visible indication of their other needs.
 We collaborate with other social service agencies to provide our families with counseling.